Payments to resident corporations and individuals are not subject to WHT.

 This PPT may lead to denial of treaty benefits for an item of income or capital where, taking into consideration the facts and circumstances of the case, it is reasonable to conclude that the principal purpose of the transaction or arrangement is to obtain treaty benefits.

 Anti-avoidance rules applicable to Non-Cooperative States or Territories (NCSTs)

 The French parent-subsidiary regime is not applicable to dividends paid from entities located in an NCST unless the entity can demonstrate that its activities are real and it does not seek to locate profits in the NCST.

 WHT on passive income is 75% for transactions with an NCST person or entity.

 Payments (e.g. interests, royalties, payments for services) made to an NCST person or entity are, as a general rule, not tax deductible.
 In addition, it is not possible to offset WHT in France with any foreign WHT borne by the entity located in an NCST.

-In 2021, the list of NCSTs includes Anguilla, Dominica, Fidji, Guam, US Virgin Islands, Palaos, Panama, American Samoa, Samoa, Seychelles, Trinity and Tobago, Vanuatu.
+In 2022, the list of NCSTs includes Anguilla, Fiji, Guam, American and British Virgin Islands, Palaos, Panama, American Samoa, Samoa, Seychelles, Trinidad and Tobago, and Vanuatu.

 Specific Anti-Abuse Rule (SAAR)

-- The arrangement or the series of arrangements were put into place for the main purpose or one of the main purposes of obtaining a tax advantage that defeats the object or purpose of the Directive;
+- The arrangement, or the series of arrangements, was put into place for the main purpose, or one of the main purposes, of obtaining a tax advantage that defeats the object or purpose of the Directive.

-- The arrangement or the series of arrangements are not considered as genuine, which means that it does not rely on an economic rationale.
+- The arrangement, or the series of arrangements, is not considered as genuine, which means that it does not rely on economic rationale.